Doctoral Dissertation Guidelines

 Upon submission of a completed doctoral dissertation in the Graduate School of Education, a student may request an embargo for not more than two years without special permission.
 To request an extension beyond two years, but for no more than five years, a student must submit a written rationale to the Lynch School Educational Policy Committee (EPC).
 Requests for more than five years will be granted by the EPC of the LSOE only for extraordinary reasons.

 After successfully defending your thesis (committee signed off, and all requested edits were completed), begin your online submission at the following website:

 Decisions to be made/information to be gathered before submitting your dissertation:

-- Accept offer of free Open Access via eScholarship@BC?
+- Whether to accept the offer of free Open Access via eScholarship@BC

-- Have ProQuest register your copyright (for a fee)?
+- Whether to have ProQuest register your copyright (for a fee)

 - Name of your committee chair